InessaPawson/disc-unconference-2023-projects/unconference/volunteer-support-guide.md

     Tax implications - make sure you’re aware of the laws regarding payments to individuals

 # Value
 Recognize why people become volunteers and understand their expectations.
+Understanding the motivations of your volunteers can help better support them.

 *Reasons why people choose to volunteer:*
 - access to mentorship